-The implementation of 'Agreed Actions' from previous year's audits has been low.
-Only 27% of the agreed actions stated by Sections has been closed as part of the follow up testing undertaken.
-The reasoning given for the majority of the open exceptions is that managing the Covid pandemic has caused these actions to slip.
-While this is understandable, it should also be noted that the risks initially identified therefore do still remain open.
-A breakdown of these statistics is on page 9.
+The implementation of 'Agreed Actions' from previous year's audits has been low for another year.
+Only 29% of the agreed actions stated by Sections has been closed as part of the follow up testing undertaken, which is a minor increase from 27% in 2020/21.
+The reasoning given for the majority of the open exceptions is that sections are still managing their workload and resources since the pandemic.
+While this is understandable, the risks identified in the audits are current and should be prioritised and managed.
+Given the continued low completion rate of previously raised issues, all follow up audits with open exceptions will be reported to the Corporate Governance Group for corporate oversight and action.

 Significant work and discussions have been held throughout the year to aid in the management of governance issues arising from the Covid 19 pandemic.
-A Covid summary report reviewed 7 areas including 3 substantial grants received as part of the Government response to the pandemic.
-The results of these were generally positive, especially with regards to confirming the eligibility of the grants paid.
-Any errors which were found within the grants reviews, steps have been taken to reclaim that money.
-Audit will continue to provide assurance on the grants into the 2021/22 Audit Plan.
+A Covid summary report reviewed 7 areas including 6 substantial grants received as part of the Government response to the pandemic.
+The results of these were positive, especially with regards to confirming the eligibility of the grants paid.
+Any errors which were found within the grants reviews were highlighted to the service and steps have been taken to reclaim that money.
+Audit will continue to provide assurance on the grants into the 2022/23 Audit Plan.

 Four audit opinion levels are in place and these are: no assurance, limited assurance, reasonable assurance and full assurance.
 Where there are mainly medium or low risk exceptions the annual audit opinion would be reasonable or full assurance.
-72% of audits completed obtained Reasonable or Full Assurance, therefore the Annual Audit Opinion for 2020/21 is Reasonable Assurance on the internal control governance and framework for risk management and control within Gosport Borough Council.
+85% of audits completed obtained Reasonable or Full Assurance, therefore the Annual Audit Opinion for 2021/22 is Reasonable Assurance on the internal control governance and framework for risk management and control within Gosport Borough Council, however there needs to be an increase in completion level of actions from exceptions improves to maintain this level of assurance

-No Assurance Limited Assurance Reasonable Full Assurance Assurance
+No Assurance Limited Assurance Reasonable Assurance Full Assurance